 - National Leadership

-This will be achieved by the National Leadership Group, Pasifika and Māori leaders who will monitor the performance of the programme and provide a distinctive and informed voice for Māori and Pasifika suicide prevention
+A National Leadership Group of Pasifika and Māori leaders monitor the performance of the programme and provide a distinctive and informed voice for Māori and Pasifika suicide prevention.

 - Pasifika Community Suicide Prevention

-A national coordination centre for Pasifika Community Suicide Prevention
+Le Va is the national coordination centre for Pasifika Community Suicide Prevention.

 - Māori Community Suicide Prevention

-A national coordination centre for Māori Community Suicide Prevention
+Te Rau Matatini is the national coordination centre for Māori Community Suicide Prevention.

 - Community Fund